odoo/documentation/content/applications/finance/accounting/payments/pay_sepa.rst

 - Jersey;
 - Isle of Man.

 When paying a bill in Odoo, you can select SEPA mandates as a payment option.
-At the day's end, you can generate the SEPA file containing all bank wire transfers and send it to the bank.
+At the end of the day, you can generate the SEPA file containing all bank wire transfers and upload it to your online banking interface to process the payments.

 By default, the file follows the SEPA Credit Transfer **'pain.001.001.03'** specifications.
 This is a well-defined standard among banks.
 However, for Swiss and German companies, other formats are used